keith-kurak/ferni-chat-2023/README.md

 ### Create Accounts
 6. [Create an Expo Account](https://expo.dev/).
 Follow the link and click "Sign Up".
 7. Download the "Expo Go" app on your phone from the App Store or Play Store.
 Sign into the app using the Expo account you just created.
-8. Go to the [Firebase Console](https://console.firebase.google.com/), click "Create a Project" or "Add Project", give it a name like "[myname]-fern-chat-2022" and accept all the default options.
-A google account is required for this step.
+8. Go to the [Firebase Console](https://console.firebase.google.com/), click "Create a Project" or "Add Project", give it a name like "[myname]-ferni-chat-2023" and accept all the default options.
+A Google account is required for this step.
 ### Fork/ Clone the demo project and restore dependencies (recommended!)
 *It's a good idea to restore dependencies in case the network goes wonky during the session!
 Fork AND clone the repo if you'd like to push anything you do to Github.
 Just cloning it is fine, too, if you just want to keep everything local.*